Doctor of Education (EdD)

 60+ Credit Hours

-The Doctor of Education in Reading provides the highest professional degree available to candidates who aspire to literacy leadership positions in schools, community colleges, or universities.
+The Doctor of Education in Literacy provides the highest professional degree available to candidates who aspire to literacy leadership positions in schools, community colleges, or universities.
 The degree requirements include a prescribed curriculum of required and elective courses and the successful completion of a major research project resulting in the presentation and defense of a dissertation.

 Candidates who complete this program will: